thinhtran3588/thinhtran3588.github.io/_posts/2021-05-28-developer-guidelines.md

 });
 ```

-Use [this Serverless template](/assets/posts/2021-05-28-developer-guidelines/serverless.yml) to deploy Lambda function.
+Use [this Serverless template](/assets/posts/2021-05-28-developer-guidelines/serverless.yml) to deploy a Lambda function.

 Follow instructions from [this link](https://www.apollographql.com/docs/apollo-server/deployment/lambda/).